- Comparison of Features and Implementation in Grin vs. BEAM

 The Mimblewimble protocol describes how transacting parties will interactively work to build a valid transaction using their public/private key pairs (which are used to prove ownership of transaction outputs) and interactively chosen blinding factors.
 Blinding factors are used to obfuscate the participants' public keys from everyone, including each other, and to hide the value of the transaction from everyone except the counterparty in that specific transaction.
 The protocol also performs a process called cut-through, which condenses transactions by eliminating intermediary transactions.
 This improves privacy and compresses the amount of data that is maintained on the blockchain .
 This cut-through process precludes general-purpose scripting systems such as those found in Bitcoin.
 However, Andrew Poelstra proposed the concept of Scriptless scripts, which make use of Schnorr signatures to build adaptor signatures that allow for encoding of many of the behaviors that scripts are traditionally used to achieve.
 Scriptless scripts enable functionality such as payment channels (e.g. Lightning Network) and atomic swaps .

 The Grin and BEAM projects both implement the Mimblewimble protocol, but both have been built from scratch.
 Grin is written in RUST and BEAM in C++.
 This report describes some of the aspects of each project that set them apart.
-Both projects are still early in their development cycle and many of these details are changing on a daily basis.
+Both projects are still in their early development cycles and many of these details are changing on a daily basis.
 Furthermore, the BEAM project documentation is mostly available only in Russian.
 As of the writing of this report, not all the technical details are available for English readers.
 Therefore the discussion in this report will most likely become outdated as the projects evolve.

 This report is structured as follows: